revaisna7/bittrex-arbitrage/README.md

  * Name is the currency name
  * Min confirmations is the amount of confirmations it takes to receive balance in that currency when it is deposited to your wallet.
  * Transaction fee is the fee to withdraw the currency.
  * Markets is the amount of markets the currency is used in.
 You cannot find arbitrages with currencies that feature atleast two or more markets.
-That's why by default you will see currencies that always have at least two markets.
+That's why by default you will see currencies that always have atleast two markets.
  * Notice is a notice from Bittrex about the currency
  ![screenshot](https://i.snipboard.io/KRjQtP.jpg)